vegastrike/Assets-Production/trunk/data/techniques/3_arbfp/README_ps2.0.txt

-Techniques in this folder specify shaders compatible with ps2.0 gpu's, a pixel shader specification that came with the original DirectX 9.0 specification.
+Techniques in this folder specify shaders compatible with arbfp1 gpu's, a pixel shader specification that came similar in features to ps2.0 but wiht lower minimum requirements.

 From http://www.gpureview.com/pixel-shader-version-article-390.html:
 "